vnen/godot-tiled-importer/README.md

 If the file can't be imported, an error message will be generated in the output.
 Please check the output if you are having an issue.

+Note that if you are using external tilesets, note that they will also be imported, which may increase the final export size of your project.
+To mitigate that, you can exclude those files from the export or put them in a folder alongside a `.gdignore` file so they are not even imported.

-**Note:** If you have an external tileset or any other `.json` file in your project, this plugin will try to import it and fail.
+**Note:** If you have other `.json` files in your project, this plugin will try to import them and fail.
 Consider putting those files in a folder alongside a `.gdignore` file so Godot won't try to import them.

 ## Caveats on Tiled maps